 Clayton lives in the Christchurch, where he went to school at St Bede’s College and later obtained MBA and BA (Triple Major) degrees from the University of Canterbury.
 He was a senior advisor to former NZ Prime Minister, Rt Hon Mike Moore.
 He is a former business owner and has worked in senior commercial roles in the telecommunications and minerals industries, both in Australia and New Zealand in the field of public/corporate affairs until 1999, when he was elected to Parliament.

-- 2002 - Named by the World Economic Forum (WEF) as one of 100 Global Leaders of Tomorrow, and in 2005 named again by the WEF as one of 237 Young Global Leaders.
+In 2002, he was named by the World Economic Forum (WEF) as 1 of 100 Global Leaders of Tomorrow and in 2005 he was named, again by the WEF, as 1 of 237 Young Global Leaders.

 In 2007, Clayton was one of only 30 people worldwide chosen to participate in a global leadership and public policy executive education programme at the John F Kennedy School of Government at Harvard University.
 In 2012, Clayton was one of 75 people worldwide chosen to attend an Executive Education Programme at Yale University.